Online Dynamic Submodular Optimization: Greedy approaches

 where $\R^\text{d}\left(\left(\tilde{f}_t^g(S)\right)^2,T\right)$ is the ($1$-)regret of update~\eqref{eq:update_generic} when used on the problem $\min_{S \in \SS} \left(\tilde{f}_t^g(S)\right)^2$.

 Using Theorem~\ref{eq:thm_greedy} with $\alpha=\beta=1$ in~\eqref{eq:inter_preL} yields

-which completes the proof. \end{proof} Hence, \texttt{OSGGA} leads to an $\alpha$-regret bound that is similar to Theorem~\ref{eq:thm_greedy}'s.
-Albeit different variation terms are used, the bounds (i) only differ within a constant factor and (ii) both admit up to a linear variation term to be sublinear.
+which completes the proof. $ $ \end{pf} Hence, \texttt{OSGGA} leads to an $\alpha$-regret bound that has a form similar to Theorem~\ref{eq:thm_greedy}'s.
+Comparing \texttt{OSGGA} to \texttt{OSGA}, different variation terms and constant factors in the regret bounds are used, which can lead to an increase in its value.
+However, the former can always be used.